 Skip to main content

-Before you’ve packed your bags and before you’ve gassed up the wagon, there’s the little issue of figuring out where you’re actually going to go and -- more importantly if you're going to be outdoors -- the type of terrain that's there.
+Before you’ve packed your bags and before you’ve gassed up the wagon, there’s the little issue of figuring out where you’re actually going to go and — more importantly, if you’re going to be outdoors — the type of terrain that’s there.

 One of the best ways to do that is to peruse a map of the region that goes a little further than just showing you a layout of the park.
-A topographic map introduces you to the peaks and valleys, and it gives you an understanding of how difficult the terrain might be in the area where you’re headed.
-It was originally developed as a way to depict counties and cities before the U.S. Military used it in World War I.
+A topographic map introduces you to the peaks and valleys and gives you an understanding of how difficult the terrain might be in the area where you’re headed.
+It was originally developed as a way to depict counties and cities before the U.S. military used it in World War I.

-Where to Begin
+Where to begin

 A three-dimensional topographic map.

 Once upon a time, you had to go to a brick-and-mortar outdoors store or a well-stocked library to look at and copy multiple pages of a topographical map.
-Trails would stretch across pages, and it was quite the time-consuming process.
+Trails would stretch across pages, and it was quite a time-consuming process.

 Today, we have plenty more options.
 There are a few great apps that Martindell uses as his primary topographical sources: